 A proud native of the Second City, Jenny joined Studio 360 in 2007.
-Since then, she's produced the show's American Icons special on I Love Lucy, lots of stories in the Aha Moments series, and a portrait of the Japanese tea ceremony from Kyoto.
+Since then, she's produced the show's American Icons specials on the Disney parks and I Love Lucy, lots of stories in the Aha Moments series, and a portrait of the Japanese tea ceremony from Kyoto.
 She also serves as the managing editor of studio360.org and coordinates the show's internship program.
 Jenny started recording interviews as a Watson Fellow in India and Spain, researching the origins of flamenco dance.
 She cut her teeth in journalism at Chicago Public Radio, where she filed stories on culture, politics, technology, and the environment for WBEZ as well as NPR's Morning Edition and PRI's The World, among other programs.
 Jenny was awarded a USC-Annenberg/NEA Arts Journalism Fellowship, and lectures about radio and sound design at NYU and her alma mater, Kenyon College.

 Born and raised in the well-mannered dairyland of Wisconsin, John moved to Brooklyn in 2003 to face his fear of large crowds and to pursue a career in music and audio engineering.
 After two years working a major recording studio, the now defunct Right Track Recording, John began his freelance career at WNYC.
 He contributed sound design to American Icons: The Great Gatsby.
 (He also found himself unwittingly tasked with preventing a tempestuous Courtney Love from smoking in the studio.)
 After a stint as the Technical Director for PRI’s Fair Game with Faith Salie, John worked with On The Media, Soundcheck, Freakonomics, Radiolab, Spinning on Air, Radio Rookies, and WNYC’s newsroom, before joining the staff of Studio 360 in 2012.
 John writes and performs literary folk rock as The Reverend John DeLore.
 He enjoys reading Dostoevsky by moonlight, and still dislikes large crowds.